ifsvivek/VQA/README.md

 ## Requirements

 -   Python 3.8+
--   Groq API key (Get one at https://console.groq.com/)
--   Internet connection for API access
+-   GPU with at least 8GB VRAM (recommended for optimal performance)
+-   Sufficient disk space for model download (~6GB)
+-   CUDA-compatible GPU (optional but recommended)

 ## Installation